seoldh/MIrROR/README.md

 ```
 ### Input

 MIrROR requires FASTA/FASTQ/PAF or sample list as input.
-In case of PAF file as input, the mapping process is skipped and only abundance table is created.</br>
+In case of using PAF file as input, the mapping process is skipped and only abundance table is created.</br>
-The sample list can contain one or more groups separated by tab along with the header.
-Also it can contain PAF and FASTA/FASTQ together.
+The sample list can contain one or more groups separated by tabs along with the header.
+Also, it can contain PAF and FASTA/FASTQ together.
 ```
 more list.txt
 Sample         Status      Smoke